ibm-cloud-docs/CDN/api.md

 ----
 ### updateDomainMapping
 Enables the user to update properties of the mapping identified by the `uniqueId`.
-The following fields can be changed: `originHost`, `httpPort`, `httpsPort`, `respectHeader`, `header`, `cacheKeyQueryRule` arguments, and if your Origin Type is Object Storage, the `bucketName` and `fileExtension` also can be changed.
+The following fields can be changed: `originHost`, `httpPort`, `httpsPort`, `respectHeader`, `header`, `cacheKeyQueryRule` arguments, and if your origin type is Object Storage, the `bucketName` and `fileExtension` also can be changed.
 For an update to occur, the domain mapping must be in a _RUNNING_ state.

 * **Parameters**- A collection of type `SoftLayer_Container_Network_CdnMarketplace_Configuration_Input`.
   You can view all of the attributes in the Input container here: